CDRT/docs/bios/settings/thinkpad/power.md

 ![](./img/autopoweron.png)

 <details><summary>Wake Up on Alarm</summary>

-One of 5 possible options for defining when the system shall turn on automatically:
+Set when the system should turn on automatically.

+Options:

 1.	**Disabled** - the system will not turn on automatically.
 Default.
 2. Single Event - the system will turn on one-time on the specified day and time.
 3. Daily Event - the system will turn on every day at the specified time.
 4. Weekly Event - the system will turn on every week on the specified day and time.
-5. User Defined - this option enables ‘User Defined Alarm’ group of settings.
+5. User Defined - this option enables `User Defined Alarm` group of settings.

-**Note**.
-Wake up will only occur on AC power.
-Values for the ‘Wake Up on Alarm’ group of settings can be overwritten by the operating system.
+?> Wake up will only occur on AC power.
+Values for the `Wake Up on Alarm` group of settings can be overwritten by the operating system.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
    |:---|:---|:---|:---|